 Assessing user behavior helps you understand the general consensus of how the audience perceives your content.

-As a marketer, you hope that visitors read an article or visit a landing page, browse through the website, then convert.
-Sadly, that’s not always the case – many visitors read the article and leave without even checking others.
+As a marketer, you hope that visitors read an article or visit a landing page, browse through the website, and then convert.
+Sadly, that’s not always the case – many visitors check out one page, spend some time there and never click through further.

-This is really frustrating because it takes a lot of time and effort to produce high-quality material.
+This can be really frustrating because the chances are, the first page they visit is likely not the one where they would convert.
 If not for conversion, you can at least expect other pages from the site to be viewed by users.

-Fortunately for these pages, not everything is lost – you can still increase the bounce rate and conversion rate.
+Fortunately for these pages, not everything is lost – you can still lower your bounce rate and increase your conversions.

-But you need to find the pages first.
+But you need to find the pages causing issues first.

-Being active on the web, you undoubtedly reach people across the globe.
-If you’re working for a specific firm or with a client, chances are, they may have a demographic they’re looking to target.
+If you’re working for a specific company or with a client, chances are, they may have a demographic they’re looking to target.
 Well, anyone from anywhere in the world can access a website, so you better get familiar with who those people are

-Including a comprehensive audience overview section within your GA report is essential.
+Including a comprehensive audience overview section within your web analytics report is essential.
 It allows you to see if the desired audience is showing interest in your website and engaging with it.

 With this data, you can actually see if the desired audience is showing interest in your website and engaging with it.

 Viewing traffic sources and showcasing this in the report is pertinent.
-This gives you a great overview of how each source generates traffic that completes your set goals.
+This gives you a great overview of how the traffic from each of these sources affects your goals.

 Goal completion is measured based on the goals you’ve set for yourself within your Google Analytics dashboard.

-Google Analytics allows you to gauge the performance of particular pages and even search queries.
-Including this portion at the very end because it’s very granular data that is usually trumped by the big-picture metrics we went through earlier.
+Google Analytics allows you to gauge the performance of particular web pages and even search queries.
+We're including this portion at the very end because it’s very granular data that is usually trumped by the big-picture metrics we went through earlier.

 We’ve concluded the report creation walkthrough – your Google Analytics report is ready to be delivered!
 About that: feel free to use our pre-built Google Analytics template, which includes all the vital website KPIs.
 We’ll automatically pull the performance data and turn it into a visual representation.